SR-1 Vektor

-The SR-1 Vektor also known as the Gyurza (Гюрза, Russian for "blunt-nosed viper") or Serdyukov SPS is a 9×21mm Gyurza semi-automatic pistol designed for the Russian military.
+The SR-1 Vektor also known as the Gyurza (Гюрза, Russian for "blunt-nosed viper") or Serdyukov SPS is a semi-automatic pistol.

-The firearm is currently produced as the SR1M.

-Design details
+Design

 The operating system is based on the Beretta 92, utilizing a dropping block.

 The frame is polymer and steel.
 While the SR-1 does not have a traditional manual safety, it is equipped with a grip safety that disengages the trigger mechanism, as well as a trigger safety to prevent fire when the trigger is not depressed.

 Additionally the hammer must also be placed into half-cock to engage the sear and enable double action firing.

+The SR-1 pistol is chambered in 9×21mm Gyurza, a specialised cartridge also used by the SR-2 Veresk submachine gun designed for the Russian military.

+Variants

+SR-1M

+The SR-1M variant redesigns and modernizes the handguns frame, adds a lanyard loop behind the magazine, and enlarges the grip safety device for easier usage.

+SR-1MP

+The SR-1MP variant is a further modernization kit of the SR-1M which adds two additional groves onto the dust cover allowing for the user to mount a Picatinny rail adapter onto the lower dust cover section of the firearm for adding accessories such as flashlights or laser sight system.

+This kit also comes with a threaded barrel to allow the option of attaching a quick detach suppressor.
+It is currently being supplied.

+SR-1PM

+The SR-1PM is a fundamental redesign of the SR-1MP for blow back operation.

+The redesign includes a heavier slide with larger stirrations, removal of the locking wedge, and changes to the take down lever.
+These design changes were instituted to allow for the handgun's usage with training ammunition.